 Really simply.
 Am I and all my loved ones happy, healthy and able to enjoy life?
 If the answer is yes, and it certainly is right now, then life is good.

-Who is your biggest inspiration and why?
+Who is your biggest inspiration and motivation in life and why?

 Any person brave enough to go for what they want against the odds.
 Typically, it’s somebody who I meet at an event I’m speaking about who shares their own story with me of personal triumph in difficult circumstances.